MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-install.md

 Additional default projects are shipped with the Web Services Connector.
 These are available as self-extract EXE files.
 You may download web service Connector project as appropriate to your requirement.

-After the installation is complete the different components with their binaries are installed at below folder location on your system.
+After the installation is complete, the different components with their binaries are installed at below folder location on your system.

 | Contents | Location |
 |---|---|